BurntSushi/termcolor/doc/rg.1.md

 : Only show count of line matches for each file.

 --color *WHEN*
-: Whether to use coloring in match.
-Valid values are never, always or auto.
+: Whether to use color in the output.
+Valid values are never, auto, always or ansi. [default: auto]
-  [default: auto]

 -e, --regexp *PATTERN* ...
 : Use PATTERN to search.
 This option can be provided multiple times, where all